neharika-poudel/pythonlearning/README.md

 print(my_list[1:4])     # Output: ['a', 'n', 'g']

 ## Python Variables.
-    Variable is the container to store a data ,in can python we can declare a variable by following way.
+    Variable is the container to store a data ,in python we can declare a variable by following way.

 ### integer variable declaration.
     my_var=5